+Patients considering breast lift surgery often have a variety of questions about the procedure and the options available to them, including the addition of breast implants, recovery time, and the possible combination of other procedures.
 It can be easy to think about breasts as being either too small or too big, or in some cases, just the right size.
-But plenty of women who consider breast surgery aren’t necessarily unhappy with the size of their breasts.
-Instead, they are more concerned about the position of their breasts.
+But plenty of women who consider breast surgery aren’t necessarily unhappy with their breast size.
+Instead, they are more concerned about the position of their breasts, breast shape, areola and nipple appearance, overall breast volume, and the risk of fat accumulating in the area.

-Pregnancy, breastfeeding and the effects of gravity can all leave you with breasts that aren’t what they once were.
-For some women, a breast lift can help to restore the breasts to their original position, giving them a youthful, perky look.
+Pregnancy, breastfeeding, and the effects of gravity can all leave you with breasts that aren’t what they once were.
+For some women, a breast lift (mastopexy) can help to restore the breasts to their original position, giving them a youthful, perky look.
 But there tends to be a fair amount of confusion when it comes to what a breast lift can and can’t do, or about what needs to happen during the surgery.
 For example, some assume that a breast lift without implants isn’t possible.
+To determine if you are a candidate for the procedure and to avoid complications, it is essential to consult with an experienced surgeon.
+Schedule an appointment to discuss the types of procedures available and understand which one is best suited for your needs.

-In fact that opposite is true.
-For some women, a breast lift without implants might be ideal.
+In fact, the opposite is true.
+For some women, a breast lift without breast implants might be ideal.
 It all comes down to knowing the differences between each type of procedure and having an honest discussion with your surgeon about what you want.
+Assessing the breast tissue, addressing concerns, and reviewing photos of past procedures in their practice can help the surgeon determine the best approach for each individual patient.

 Breast Lift Vs. Breast Augmentation

 For starters, it helps to understand what a breast lift is, what breast augmentation is and how the two are different.
 A breast augmentation involves placing implants, made from either saline or silicone, into the breasts.
-The goal of the surgery is to increase the size of the breasts.
+The goal of the surgery is to increase the size of the breasts while taking into consideration the body’s proportions and balance.

 On the other hand, a breast lift isn’t concerned with size at all.
 Instead, its focus is on position.
 During a breast lift, your surgeon will remove excess skin and work on re-positioning the breasts so that they sit higher on the chest.
-A breast lift can also reduce the size of stretched out nipples.
+A breast lift can also reduce the size of stretched out nipples and reshape the areola.
+Skin may also be tightened around the breasts.
+After surgery, swelling may occur, and a supportive bra is recommended during the healing process.

 What a Breast Lift Without Implants Can Do